notafishaxolotl/nixos/README.md

 yes this inclueds all the window managers i have ried since ive started nix so please be selective in what you install because of bloat the enviroment modules are realy helpfull to know whats in each envrionment, its in Nix

+I re used waybar for niri so that's why there's a hypr version in the waybar config

 here's a sandwich :P 🥪

 MAKE SURE YOURE home/system.stateversion ARE THE SAME AS YOUR ORIGONAL BEFORE SWITCHING